tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/pheumothorax.md

 [RIGHT] Pneumothorax
 [WRONG] Pneumoconiosis

 # Question 11 Are the order of the questions randomized?
-The correct answer should be moved around in order rather than always being first.
 How does air accumulation in the pleural cavity affect the lungs?

 [RIGHT] The lungs collapse and vital capacity increases